Having more fun than a human being should be allowed to have.

 Back after this.

-Well, I may have spoken too soon back when I was analyzing the political story when they were talking about all the uh offbeat Republican candidates, and I said, Alvin Green, I mean, the only reason we're making fun of this guy is because the Democrats are laughing at him.
+Well, I may have spoken too soon back when I was analyzing the political story when they were talking about all the offbeat Republican candidates.

-Long shot U.S. Senate candidate Alvin Green has been indicted on felony charge of showing pornography to a South Carolina college student.
+Long shot, U.S. Senate candidate Alvin Green has been indicted on felony charge of showing pornography to a South Carolina college student.

 Court records show a grand jury in Richland County handed down the indictment today for disseminating, procuring, or promoting obscenity.

-The Democrat nominee was also indicted on a misdemeanor charge of communicating obscene materials to a person without consent.
+A Democrat nominee was also indicted on a misdemeanor charge of communicating obscene materials to a person without consent.

 Alvin Green was arrested in November.